 The Mentler Method stresses what bones and muscles do instead of what they are.
 It removes the confusion by eliminating Anatomical Names and Anatomical drawings, and replacing them with practical names and grouping them by Mechanical Function; i.e., function creates form.

-Join us at the Society of Figurative Arts for the life drawing session every Thursday 10:30am – 1:30pm.
-Space is limited, reserve your spot on Meetup.Read More
+Join us at the Society of Figurative Arts in Carrollton, TX for the uninstructed life drawing sessions every Friday 10:30am – 1:30pm.
+Artists of all levels are welcome!
+Space is limited, so reserve your spot by signing up on our website.Read More

 When one looks at Albrecht Durer’s works, particularly his drawings and engravings, it is easy to become overwhelmed.
 Albrecht never met a detail he did not like.
 His works are some of the best lessons in using hatching to describe form if one takes the time to dissect and analyze them.
 The master engravers, in […]Read More

 First, one needs to understand that drawing is more than a craft; it is an integral part of the plastic arts.
 They need to understand what constitutes art and what does not.
 They need a strong overview and a game plan in order at achieve Mastery.
-They need to understand the Five Levels […]Read More
+They need to understand the Five Levels of Intent and what each level entails.Read More